bnmnetp/OnlinePythonTutor/v4-cokapi/backends/c_cpp/README.md

 ---
 To install:

-First grab the basic build dependencies:

-sudo apt-get install \
-build-essential git git-core libssl-dev \
-autotools-dev \
-automake \
-libc6-dbg

-then run:

-./auto-everything.sh

-now to make a docker container, run
+Make the docker container with

+'make all'

+Then run

-'make docker'
+'make test'